lowRISC/lowrisc-site/content/blog/an-update-on-ibex-our-microcontroller-class-cpu-core.md

 ![Ibex block diagram](/img/Ibex_block_diagram-100619.png "Ibex block diagram")

 If you're interested in using Ibex in your design, you'd be in good company.
-Researchers at the University of Manchester are already working on taping out a design including the Ibex core, with reconfigurable FPGA instruction set extensions.
+Researchers at the University of Manchester (with support from Andrew Attwood from the STFC Hartree Centre) are already working on taping out a design including the Ibex core, with reconfigurable FPGA instruction set extensions.
 Do get in touch at [info@lowrisc.org](mailto:info@lowrisc.org) if you’re looking to integrate Ibex into one of your designs…

-![University of Manchester design with Ibex core](/img/forte_soc_rtl4_mult1_640w.png "University of Manchester design with Ibex core")
+![University of Manchester design with Ibex core](/img/forte_placement.png "University of Manchester design with Ibex core")

 Ibex stands on an impressive mountain of engineering, erected by many great